jwiegley/emacs-async/README.md

 Note that with [helm](https://github.com/emacs-helm/helm) you can disable this by running the copy, rename etc... commands with a prefix argument.

-If you don't want to make dired/helm asynchronous, you can either disable this with `dired-async-be-async` or just load `async.el`.
+If you don't want to make dired/helm asynchronous disable it with `dired-async-mode`.

 # Usage